wpilibsuite/frc-docs/source/docs/software/dashboards/troubleshooting-dashboard-connectivity.rst

 .. image:: images/troubleshooting-dashboard-connectivity/glass-connection.png
    :alt: The titlebar of Glass showing a connection to 127.0.0.1

-GSmartDashboard indicates if it connected or not in the title bar.
+Glass indicates if it is connected or not in the title bar.
 It shows the IP address it is connected to.
 See this :ref:`page <docs/software/dashboards/glass/networktables-connection:Establishing NetworkTables Connections>` for more on configuring the connection.

 Recognizing AdvantageScope Connectivity
 ---------------------------------------